Light Summer is one of the three Summer seasons and sits between Light Spring and True Summer on the seasonal flow chart.

 Please note: Do not worry too much if one characteristic of your appearance deviates from the below descriptions.
 You may still fall into this colour season if your overall appearance matches the profile.

-You are a Light Summer if the dominant characteristic of your overall appearance is light, and the secondary characteristic is cool – meaning cooler colours suit you better than warmer ones.
+You are a Light Summer if the primary colour aspect of your overall appearance is light, and the secondary aspect is cool – meaning cooler colours suit you better than warmer ones.

-When you look in the mirror, the first thing you notice about your colouring is that there is a low contrast between skin, eyes, and hair.
+When you look in the mirror, the first thing you notice about your colouring is the low contrast between skin, eyes, and hair.
 All of your features are very light.

 This means that if you have dark eyes or dark hair, but you aren’t a person of colour, then you are most likely one of the darker seasons.
 If you are a person of colour, but you have very light colouring for your ethnicity, you may be a Light Summer.

 In addition, your features have mainly cool (blue and grey) undertones, meaning silver flatters you more than gold.

 Light Summer skin is either neutral or neutral-cool with beige or pinkish undertones.
-It ranges from fair to medium (I to III on the Fitzpatrick scale).
+It ranges from fair to medium.
 You know you have neutral-cool skin if both gold and silver look good on you, but silver looks better.

-Like the rest of the features, this sub-season’s hair is light.
+Like the rest of the features, this colour season’s hair is light.
 It can range from icy light to medium ash blonde or light ash brown.
 Typically, the hair does not have natural highlights.
-Many Light Summers were blonde as children but their hair has darkened with age.
+Many Light Summers were blonde as children, but their hair has darkened with age.

-Light Summer is a sub-season of very low contrast between skin, hair, and eyes.
+Light Summer is a colour season of low contrast between skin, hair and eyes.
 There is even a low contrast between the iris and the whites of the eye.
 In the images below, you can see how little difference in shades there is between the features.
-There are no dark areas anywhere.
+Additionally, there are no dark areas anywhere.